-The definition of a contract for us is typically defined as a customer purchase order as this is when we achieve enforceable right to payment.
+The definition of a contract for us is typically defined as a customer purchase order as this is when we achieve an enforceable right to payment.
 The majority of our contracts are firm fixed-price contracts.
 The deliverables within a customer purchase order are analyzed to determine the number of performance obligations.
-In addition, at times, in order to achieve economies of scale and based on our customer's forecasted demand, we may build in advance of receiving a purchase order from our customers and in which case, we would not recognize revenue until we have received the customer purchase order.
+In addition, at times, in order to achieve economies of scale and based on our customer's forecasted demand, we may build in advance of receiving a purchase order from our customer.
+When that occurs, we would not recognize revenue until we have received the customer purchase order.